 Essential tips in Mandarin language when getting sick on the road

 Whenever we get out of our comfort zone we always run the risk to get sick.
 Be it the water, the food or even a sudden change in weather, we need to be able to ask for help.
 Any of us can be in need of a doctor or a pharmacy, and there is nothing more frustrating than being sick and not being able to communicate with the only person able to help us.
-In this article I will give you some tips on how to deal with type of unpleasant situations in Mandarin language.
+In this article, I will give you some tips on how to deal with the type of unpleasant situations in the Mandarin language.

-Truth be said, in Shanghai there are many Western hospitals where doctors speak English, but they are hugely expensive, because meant for expats.
-Also, it’s also possible that you will not be in Shanghai, but exploring some other parts of China where English is still not as important to know and you are better off mastering some phrases in Mandarin language.
+Truth be said, in Shanghai there are many Western hospitals where doctors speak English, but they are hugely expensive because meant for expats.
+Also, it’s also possible that you will not be in Shanghai, but exploring some other parts of China where English is still not as important to know and you are better off mastering some phrases in the Mandarin language.

-Moreover, in Shanghai, and I believe in Beijing too, also local hospitals are increasingly hiring English-speaking staff, but they are not so common yet, so probably a basic knowledge and understanding of what to say in Mandarin language in these cases can help.
+Moreover, in Shanghai, and I believe in Beijing too, also local hospitals are increasingly hiring English-speaking staff, but they are not so common yet, so probably a basic knowledge and understanding of what to say in Mandarin in these cases can help.